John's nerd corner

 Review Score Philosophy

 I do not see myself as a serious critic.
-Critics who seem to think very highly of themselves are quite obnoxious, frankly.
+Online reviewers who seem to think very highly of themselves are quite obnoxious, honestly.

-However, I guess years of following video game reviews (movies and music too but video games has usually been the biggest one) has given me a particular interest in the thought process and methodology behind picking a score.
+However, I think years of following online reviews has given me a particular interest in the thought process and methodology behind picking a score.

 Even so, I do think scores are somewhat useful.
 They're a quick way to tell you the reviewer's broad feelings about a work.
 But that's it.
 To really understand what thoughts a reviewer has about a work of art, they have to tell you.
-You've got to read the actual paragraphs.
+You've got to read the actual paragraphs/listen to the rest of the video.

 I think numbers also fail to be particularly useful when people only use a range of 7 - 10.
-I think I once I saw an AniList review that said "This show is bad.
+I once saw an AniList review that said something like, "This show is bad.
 7/10."

 It does seem like many people see scores as being similar to a grade in school, and thus they see anything less than a 90% as unacceptable.